 CHiPS selected Oracle WebCenter Suite Plus, Oracle WebLogic Server, Enterprise Edition, and Oracle Web Tier over IBM solutions because Oracle’s solution offered the highest security and most robust features, such as audit trails and personalization.

 “We have been using Oracle Database for more than 10 years, giving us confidence in Oracle solutions, particularly since many of our citizen services and our state data center are supported by Oracle Database.
 The scalability and ease of deployment of Oracle WebCenter Suite Plus and Oracle WebLogic Server also gave us the ability to roll it out across the entire secretariat at lower cost,” Parial said.

 CHiPS went through a tendering process before successfully implementing Oracle WebCenter Suite Plus, Oracle WebLogic Server, Enterprise Edition, and Oracle Web Tier within a strict, six-month implementation timeframe.

 “Thanks to the flexibility and scalability of the Oracle solution, we can easily roll out the same workflow processes in other offices within the secretariat where automation is required.
 We would also be very happy to work with other Indian states if they were interested in replicating the benefits we achieved,” Parial said.

-Oracle partner, PwC India Pvt.
-Ltd. worked closely with CHiPS on many previous projects, and provided user training and postimplementation support for the Oracle solution.
+Oracle Diamond Level Partner, PwC India Pvt.
+Ltd., worked closely with CHiPS on many previous projects, and provided user training and postimplementation support for the Oracle solution.